falconry/falcon/docs/user/faq.rst

             # ...

             # NOTE: Falcon chooses the right media handler automatically, but
-            #   if we wanted differentiate from, for instance, JSON, we could
+            #   if we wanted to differentiate from, for instance, JSON, we
-            #   check whether req.content_type == falcon.MEDIA_URLENCODED
+            #   could check whether req.content_type == falcon.MEDIA_URLENCODED
             #   or use mimeparse to implement more sophisticated logic.

 .. note::